Facelift New York

-Facelifts are a popular procedure in New York that can tighten skin that has started to naturally sag due to weakened tissue and muscle.
+Facelifts are a popular facial plastic surgery procedure for women and men in New York that can tighten skin that has started to naturally sag due to weakened tissue and muscle.
 The underlying sheet of tissue known as the superficial musculoaponeurotic system (SMAS) can be lifted and tightened, and loose skin can be redraped with the excess removed to create a more pleasing look.
 Any fat that has become dislodged and traveled down the face can also be removed.
 A traditional facelift addresses the lower portion of the face along with the jawline and jowls.

 There are a few options for rhytidectomy in NYC, including a traditional facelift, also known as a limited facelift or an "Awake Facelift."
 During a traditional facelift, incisions are made at the hairline and continue in front of and behind the ears and extend to the lower scalp.
 Awake facelift incisions are placed in the same location but do not extend as long.